jonlpersson/ed-latimore/site/_resources/20-hard-lessons-from-the-hurt-business.md

       Things happen that will keep you from achieving what you want.
 The ability to survive setbacks is what sets you up for success in life.

+      Throughout my amateur and professional career, I've had over 80 fights against other trained men whose only intent was to hurt me.

+      I've been hit way more times than I've hit.

+      I've been hurt.<br>I've been stopped.<br>I've been disappointed.<br>I've
+      been "robbed" (A fighter is "robbed" when they obviously won a fight, but because they didn't win by knockout, the bout is decided by the judge's decision, and they lose.)

+      But despite all this, I managed to win a state title (2011 Pennsylvania Golden Gloves 3-201 lbs+) and a national title (2011 National PAL 201+ lbs).
+But most importantly, I kept fighting and won way more fights than I lost.

+      This aligns perfectly with my life.
   - _id: block_cta
     image: /assets/images/thumbnails/dick-detox-cover.jpg
     heading: Beat your porn habit today